bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 And not just putting it there, requiring it.
 Requiring that field or a description hash is required and the reason that you know And at the time it was a good idea, right?
 Because you want to know that when you pay an invoice That it's gonna be for a specific order like you could have an order number, It could have a list of the items in the description.
-It's practical for it to be there, but what is ending up happening, especially when we have large custodians on the Lightning Network as more chain analysis starts aggregating more data, but the invoice is being collected, you start to now see you start to attach the receivers pub key to the reason for payment.
+It's practical for it to be there, but what is ending up happening, especially when we have large custodians on the Lightning Network as more chain analysis starts aggregating more data, but the invoice is being collected, you start to now see you start to attach the receivers pubkey to the reason for payment.
 And that gets if that's getting shared and aggregated around, you can now start correlating people with the reasons that they were paid.
 And that's not good.
 In my opinion.